Second-Last/math1060-fvt/slides.md

 # Motivation

-How do we compare objects?
+How do we distinguish objects?

 ::left::